projectcontour/gimbal/docs/manage-backends.md

         --from-literal=cluster-name=${BACKEND_NAME}
     ```

-3. Update the [deployment manfiest](../deployment/gimbal-discoverer/02-kubernetes-discoverer.yaml).
-Set the deployment name to the name of the new backend, and update the secret name to the one created in the previous step.
+1. Update the [deployment manfiest](../deployment/gimbal-discoverer/02-kubernetes-discoverer.yaml).
+Set the deployment name to the name of the new backend, and set the Secret name to the name of the new Secret.
-4. Apply the updated manifest against the Gimbal cluster:
+1. Apply the updated manifest to the Gimbal cluster:

     ```sh
     kubectl -n gimbal-discovery apply -f new-k8s-discoverer.yaml
     ```

-5. Verify the discoverer is running by checking the number of Available replicas in the new deployment, and by verifying the logs of the new pod.
+1. Verify the Discoverer is running by checking the number of available replicas in the new deployment, and by checking the logs of the new pod.

 ### OpenStack

-1. Ensure you have all the required [credentials](./openstack-discoverer.md#credentials) to the remote OpenStack cluster.
+1. Ensure you have all the required [credentials](./openstack-discoverer.md#credentials) for the OpenStack cluster.
-2. Create a new secret for the discoverer:
+1. Create a new Secret:

     ```sh
     BACKEND_NAME=new-openstack